 Q: Does private hospital cover include all my in-hospital expenses?

 - A: No. You will usually need to pay for personal expenses, such as telephone calls, newspapers and some high-cost non-PBS pharmaceuticals, yourself.

-- A: No. Private health insurers must provide cover to everyone, regardless of their health status, age or claims history and they must charge everyone the same premium rate for the same insurance policy.
+- A: No. Private health funds must provide cover to everyone, regardless of their health status, age or claims history and they must charge everyone the same premium rate for the same insurance policy.
 However, they can and usually do impose waiting periods for pre-existing medical conditions.